Miguel Pérez (wrestler)

 Miguel José Pérez (April 7, 1937 – July 16, 2005) was a Puerto Rican professional wrestler who was best known for his tag team with Antonino Rocca.

-Career
+Professional wrestling career

 Montreal Athletic Commission (1954–1957)

 Pérez started his professional wrestling career in 1954 at the age of 17.
 He debuted on October 15, 1954 and wrestled for Montreal Athletic Commission in his early days.
 He was the MAC World Heavyweight Champion.
 He left the company in 1957.

-Madison Square Garden (1957–1968)
+New York City (1957–1968)

 In 1957, Pérez formed a tag team with popular wrestling star Antonino Rocca.
 They both wrestled in the famed Madison Square Garden on a regular basis.
 Pérez and Rocca captured the NWA World Tag Team Championship and were the first recognized champions in the ancestry of Capitol Wrestling Corporation, now known as WWE.